 Macerator toilet installation can be provided by our Plumbing Partners throughout Shrewsbury and Shropshire in applications when there is no sewer drain to connect to, or as in the case of basements, the sewer is above the toilet.
 There are suppliers in Shropshire, and the best known brand of macerator toilets is Saniflow, who’s products we review lower down this page.

 Why Install a Macerator Toilet, What is it, and How Does a Macerating Toilet Installation Work?

 A macerating toilet system allows for a toilet to be installed below and/or at some distance away from a home’s main waste pipe, or soil stack.
 A macerating toilet shreds and liquefies the waste so it can be easily carried out to the waste line via a relatively small pipe.
 While macerating toilets have special installation requirements that differ from ordinary toilets, they are not impossible to install for most homeowners.

 There are some scenarios where connecting your bathroom, en-suite or cloakroom to the conventional household drainage system is just not financially feasible or even possible, especially if the sewer level is higher than that of the room.
 This is where macerators come into their own and offer a solution to counteract this tricky situation.
-For many years Plumbworld has been a stockist for a wide range of macerators from the biggest and most reputable bathroom brands including Grundfos, Saniflo and Hydrolux.
+For many years [in Shrewsbury and Shropshire there have been stockists] for a wide range of macerators from the biggest and most reputable bathroom brands including Grundfos, Saniflo and Hydrolux.
 These quality designs ensure that your waste is disposed of effectively and hygienically without any attention being drawn to the unit itself.